FACE: Feasible and Actionable Counterfactual Explanations: Feasible Counterfactuals

 Let $f$ depend on $\boldsymbol{x}$ through the density $p$ with $f_p(x) := \tilde{f}(p(x))$.
 Then, the $f$-length of a curve $\gamma: \left[\alpha, \beta\right] \rightarrow \mathcal{X}$ can be approximated by a Riemann sum of a partition of $\left[\alpha, \beta\right]$ in sub-intervals $[t_{i-1}, t_{i}]$ (with $t_0=\alpha$ and $t_N=\beta$):

 As the partition becomes finer, $\hat{\mathcal{D}}_{f, \gamma}$ converges to $\mathcal{D}_{f, \gamma}$ \cite[Chapter 3]{gamelin2003complex}.
 This suggests using weights of the form:

-The true density $p$ is rarely known but \citet{orlitsky2005estimating} show that using a \textit{Kernel Density Estimator} (KDE) $\hat{p}$ instead will converge to the $f$-distance. \citeauthor{orlitsky2005estimating} also show how to assign weights to edges while avoiding the need to perform density estimation altogether.
+In the case that the condition does not hold, $w_{ij} = 0$.
+The true density $p$ is rarely known but \citet{orlitsky2005estimating} show that using a \textit{Kernel Density Estimator} (KDE) $\hat{p}$ instead will converge to the $f$-distance. \citet{orlitsky2005estimating} also show how to assign weights to edges while avoiding the need to perform density estimation altogether.
 Their results apply to two graph constructions, namely, a $k$-NN graph and an $\epsilon$-graph.
 In summary, for the three approaches the weights can be assigned as follows: